dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 **Standard and SEH**

-Standard C++ does not mention SEH, Windows or otherwise.
+Standard C++ specification does not mention SEH, or Windows.
 It seems (at least to me) author of C++ (one Mr B. Stroustrup) has expressed explicit dislike for MSFT SEH, in this very recent paper: [P1947R0]( http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1947r0.pdf).

 My opinion: There is a **lot** of customers who are "windows only" and a lot of projects serving them.
 Especially those needing low level Windows "server side" high performance components.
 In that situation one has to do as Windows demands.